pyvista/pyvista-tutorial/_sources/tutorial/02_mesh/a_lesson_mesh.rst

 Assigning Scalars to a Mesh
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Here’s how we assign values to cell attributes and plot it.
+Here's how we assign values to cell attributes and plot it.
 Here, we
 generate cube containing 6 faces and assign each face an integer from
 ``range(6)`` and then have it plotted.